Hybrid event

 Top Deck Views: Planning, Franchising and Financing the Zero-Emission Bus Transition

-Over £270 million in government ZEBRA funding has accelerated the UK’s transition to zero-emission buses, supported by proactive local transport authorities and private operator investment.
+Over £270 million in government ZEBRA funding has accelerated the UK’s transition to zero-emission buses, supported by proactive local transport authorities and investment from private operators.

-As franchising expands beyond Greater Manchester, more combined authorities are rethinking how they plan, procure, and fund networks to align with zero-emission ambitions.
-Yet the shift brings major capital and infrastructure costs – from fleet electrification to depot charging and grid upgrades – demanding innovative funding and financing models.
+As franchising expands beyond Greater Manchester, more combined authorities are rethinking how they plan, procure and fund networks to support the transition to zero-emission bus fleets.
+However, the shift brings significant capital and infrastructure costs – from fleet electrification to depot charging and grid upgrades – creating a need for innovative funding and financing models.

-This session brings together public authorities, operators, investors, and suppliers to explore how planning, franchising, and financial innovation can work together to unlock the next phase of the UK’s zero-emission bus transition.
+This session brought together public authorities, operators, investors and suppliers to explore how planning, franchising and financial innovation can work together to unlock the next phase of the UK’s zero-emission bus transition.

 Garry specialises in bus decarbonisation, fleet strategy and operational transformation.
 Formerly Programme Director for Carbon Reduction at First Bus, he led major electric bus programmes across the UK, including large-scale depot electrification and rapid charging infrastructure.
 He has played a key role in securing ZEBRA and ScotZEB funding, enabling hundreds of zero-emission buses to enter service.
 Garry brings hands-on experience of turning net zero ambition into commercially viable, operationally robust delivery.